Console war: The war escalates in 1992 and 1993

 Nintendo publicly acknowledged that it knew it was no longer in the dominant position in the console market by 1992.
 A year into the SNES's release, the SNES's price was lowered to to match the Genesis, to which Sega reduced the Genesis to shortly after.
 The SNES was helped by Capcom's decision to maintain exclusivity of its home port of its popular brawler arcade game Street Fighter II: The World Warrior to the SNES when it was released in June 1992.
 Nintendo also experimented with including processing chips within game cartridges to augment to power of the SNES, with the Super FX chip bring real-time 3D rendering first used in Star Fox.
-While the SNES outsold the Genesis in the U.S. in 1992. the Genesis still had a larger install base.
+While the SNES outsold the Genesis in the U.S. in 1992, the Genesis had a larger install base.

-The success of Street Fighter II both as an arcade game and as a home console title led to the growth of the fighting game genre, and numerous variations from other developers followed.
+The success of Street Fighter II in arcades and on consoles led to the growth of the fighting game genre, and numerous variations from other developers followed.
 Of significant interest was Midway's Mortal Kombat, released to arcades in 1992.
 Compared to most other fighting games at the time, Mortal Kombat was much more violent.
 The game showed combatants' blood splatter during combat and allowed players to end matches in graphically intense "fatalities".
 Because of its controversial style and gameplay, the game proved extremely popular in arcades.

 By 1993, both Nintendo and Sega recognized the need to have Mortal Kombat on their consoles.
 However, Nintendo, fearing issues with the game's violence, licensed a "clean" version of the game from Acclaim for the SNES.
 Which included replacing the blood splatter with sweat and removing the aforementioned fatalities.
 Sega also licensed a censored version of the game for the Genesis.
 However, players could enter a cheat code that reverted the game back to its original arcade version.
 Both home versions were released in September, and approximately 6.5 million units were sold over the game's lifetime.
 But the Genesis version was more popular with three to five times more sales than its SNES counterpart.